-Advice on how to help people sleeping rough and most vulnerable during a heatwave
+How to help people sleeping rough during a heatwave

 conversation purple icon

-Vulnerable people, people sleeping on the streets and those exposed to the sun, are at greater risk of heat-related illnesses during the summer months.
+Vulnerable people and people sleeping on the streets are at greater risk of heat-related illnesses in summer, especially as heatwaves become more frequent and intense.

-If you see someone out in the sun who may be sleeping rough and vulnerable to heat-related illnesses, there are a few ways you can help.
-Try handing out items such as:
+If you see someone who may be sleeping rough and vulnerable to heat-related illnesses, there are ways you can help.
+You could hand out items such as:

 • Sun cream